taba90/camel-ogc-simple-features/README.md

 ## Usage

-The library provides a Simple Features component that can be both used both as a polling consumer and as a producer.
+The library provides a Simple Features component that can be used both as a polling consumer and as a producer.

 The syntax to declare the endpoint is as follow:
 ``ogc-sf:{dataStoreName}?`` where the datastore name is any name that the client code want to assign to a GeoTools DataStore.
 Endpoint using the same dataStoreName will share the DataStore instance.